man-group/ArcticDB/README.md

 ---

-**ArcticDB** is a high performance, serverless Dataframe database for the modern cloud.
-Launched in February 2023, it is the successor to [Arctic 1.0](https://github.com/man-group/arctic).
-ArcticDB offers the same intuitive Python-centric API, with a C++ data-processing and compression engine that is compatible with  object stores such as Amazon S3.
+**ArcticDB** is a high performance, serverless Dataframe database built for the Python Data Science ecosystem.
+Launched in February 2023, it is the successor to [Arctic](https://github.com/man-group/arctic).
+ArcticDB offers an intuitive Python-centric API, with a fast C++ data-processing and compression engine that is compatible with object stores such as AWS S3, making it suitable for public cloud and on-premesis deployments.

 ---